Types Of Foreign Service Officers Live overseas and serve your country with a career in the foreign service.

 - Willing to accept any assignment, anywhere in the world

 Once eligibility requirements are met, you’ll need to submit an application and take the Foreign Service officer test, a qualifications evaluation panel, an oral assessment, complete a security and medical clearance, and then undergo a final review.

 According to the U.S. Department of State, the Management Officer and Consular Officer career tracks have the least competition, while the Political Officers and Public Diplomacy Officers career tracks are significantly more competitive.

 Although FSOs are stationed in other countries, there is no foreign language requirement.
 However, being fluent in more than one language may improve your chances of getting hired.

 There are no specific education requirements to be an FSO, but the majority of Foreign Service Officers have a bachelor’s degree or higher.
 Here are the most common degree paths chosen:

 There are many positions under the umbrella of FSO, but according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for accountants is $73,560 and for police, $67,290.
 How salaries are determined also favors Foreign Service Officers with higher education.

-Accountants are expected to see 4% job growth through 2029, which is on par with the national average.
-Police employment is expected to be faster than average at 5% in the same time frame.
+Accountants are expected to see 7% job growth through 2030, which is on par with the national average.
+Police employment is also expected to be faster around 7%.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.